William T. Innes

+Early life

-Graduating from Friends' Central School, Philadelphia, he entered the printing concern of his father, in 1895.
+Innes was born in Philadelphia in 1874.
+After graduating from Friends' Central School in 1892, he entered the printing concern of his father, Innes and Sons, in 1895.
+He first became involved with fishkeeping when a friend from the Columbia Photographic Society introduced him to the Philadelphia Aquarium Society in 1906.
+He soon began actively participating in the Aquarium Society, eventually becoming the organization's secretary and president.

 In 1899 he married Mary Weber Weaver.
 From the 1920s he organized aquarium shows in Philadelphia's Horticultural Hall.

 Exotic Aquarium Fishes

 Original

-Innes is best remembered as author and publisher of the book, Exotic Aquarium Fishes, which was printed by his family's printing firm in Philadelphia in 1935 and went through nineteen editions.
-It quickly became the seminal work on the subject and has often been called 'the aquarium bible.'
-Beautifully produced with many lavish elements by his own printing firm, and written in a simple but elegant and compelling style by Innes alone, the book also included photographs taken by Innes for each of the fish species.
+Innes is best remembered as author and publisher of the book, Exotic Aquarium Fishes, which was issued by his family's printing firm in Philadelphia in 1935 and went through nineteen editions.
+Produced by Innes' own printing firm, the book also included photographs taken by Innes for each of the fish species.
 He had decided that the Kodachrome film of the day required too much light and did not accurately show the true colors of various fishes.
-Instead, he shot black-and-white photographs that were hand-painted, test-printed, and then repainted to fine-tune the color for publication.
+Instead, Innes invented a coloring process for black and white photographs, called an Innes Plate, hand-painted, test-printed, and then repainted to fine-tune the color for publication.

-Images

-These color plates, considered works of art by many, became the object of an infamous lawsuit some years later.
-Dr Innes was shocked to learn that Dr Herbert Axelrod had used these now-famous plates from Exotic Aquarium Fishes in a book produced by his publishing company, TFH Publications.
-Innes sued.
-He won the case in 1955, but was awarded only $1, plus court costs, since the court could not determine that any monetary damage had been done.
+These color photos, considered works of art by many, became the object of a lawsuit some years later.
+Dr. Herbert Axelrod had used these photos from Exotic Aquarium Fishes in a book produced by his publishing company, TFH Publications.
+Innes sued and won the case in 1955, but was awarded only $1, plus court costs, since the court could not determine that any monetary damage had been done.

+Of Exotic Aquarium Fishes, historian Samantha Muka stated in 2022 that the book, written by the "acknowledged 'godfather' of [the] community", was considered essential among the aquarist community, "bind[ing] the hobbyist community together and giv[ing[ them shared history and basic definitions and rhetoric upon which to converse," as well as providing them a "shared historical narrative in the field".